← All articles

 Step 4: Diversify the Results

-To fully clean up page one, services flood the search landscape with a variety of content types.
+To fully clean up page one, services fill the top results with a variety of content types.
 This may include:

 The goal is to fill the top results with content that displaces the unwanted link.